-January is the coldest month of the year in New England, which makes it one of the quietest and peaceful times to visit.
+What’s the weather like in New England in January?January is the coldest month of the year in New England, which makes it one of the quietest and peaceful times to visit.
 There’s a moderate chance of rainfall over the month, so pack warm clothes and an umbrella for your stay.

 Geographical influencesThe New England region is nestled on the north-east corner of the USA.
 It’s located in the middle of Canada and New York and is made up of six states.
 Weather patterns fluctuate slightly depending on which state you’re in, but it’s mostly cold in January with high humidity levels and gentle winds.

 AveragesTemperatures are very low in January with an average temperature of -3°C. You’ll have nine hours of sunshine per day, which is plenty of time to explore the region and see all the best attractions in the area.
 The humidity is around 83%, which is very high and makes the weather feel very humid at peak times of the day.
 The average rainfall is around 60mm spread over the month with winds of up to 7mph near the coastline.